othmanmanasrah95/transfer/README.md

 Disadvantages :
 - Not an open-source or commercial use for confidential data.
-- Sometimes responses with general answers that are not specific for the context.
-(Depends on the prompt customization).
+- Sometimes responses with general answers that are not specific for the context. (depends on the prompt format).